 What are individual health plans?

-Individual health plans are medical insurance policies people purchase on their own—either through the federal or state health insurance marketplaces (aka, on-exchange) or directly from insurance carriers (aka, off-exchange).
+Individual health plansare medical insurance policies that people buy independently.
+You can purchase these plans either through federal or state health insurance marketplaces (also known as on-exchange) or directly from insurance companies (known as off-exchange).
 Unlike group health insurance, these plans are tied to the individual, not the employer.
+They are also often called Individual & Family Plans (IFPs).

-Employees receiving an ICHRA use their allowance to purchase one of these individual plans, selecting coverage based on their personal healthcare needs, budget, and preferences.
+Employees who receive an ICHRA use their allowance to buyindividual health insurance plans.
+With ICHRA, they can choose coverage that suits their healthcare needs, budget, and preferences.

-IFPs became far more accessible and standardized after the Affordable Care Act (ACA) in 2010, which prohibited medical underwriting, required essential health benefits, and ensured carriers could not deny coverage or charge more based on health history.
+Individual health insurance plansbecame more accessible and standardized following the implementation of the Affordable Care Act (ACA) in 2010.
+This change stopped medical underwriting, required essential health benefits, and prevented insurance companies from refusing coverage or increasing rates due to a person's health history.
 Today, the individual market is stable, highly regulated, and consumer-friendly, making it a strong fit for ICHRA-based benefits.

 While carriers may vary in branding or plan names, most IFPs share a common structure built around three components: coverage level, network type, and optional features like HSA eligibility.